troawayslashdotjpg/AID-group-scenario-project/Project_proposal.md

 ## Proposal
 This document bla bla bla

+this project will do heavy use of experimental mechanics.
+The purpose of this project will be a remake of ONE of the routes of the very frist chapter of the game Corpse Party as a short proof of concept.
+"Why you decided to remake of a game which nobody here ever played??
+We don't even like horror!"

 ## Notes
-This is the first time I ever had to use github（ ﾟДﾟ) the formatting was *"inspired"* straight out of Birb Research Sheet. https://github.com/valahraban/AID-World-Info-research-sheet/blob/main/AID%20WI%20Research%20Sheet.md#zaltys-formats
+This is the first time I ever used github（ ﾟДﾟ) the formatting was *"inspired"* by Birb's Research Sheet. https://github.com/valahraban/AID-World-Info-research-sheet/blob/main/AID%20WI%20Research%20Sheet.md#zaltys-formats